Misterlinux/Drafting/About how they/poliT.md

 so extreme that democrats are investing in advantage. fucili d'assalto attemt by o'route while she kept restorant open and weps in full wiew (even fter receiving order from tribunal)

+so, refugees from syria at the borders of greece, after turks died in bombardment on rebels in syria,